Past Disaster Case Management Programs

 Louisiana Disaster Case Management Program - 2023

 Hurricane Ida made landfall near Louisiana’s southernmost seaport on August 29, 2021, 16 years to the day Hurricane Katrina slammed the Gulf coast.
 The eye of the hurricane stalled out right near Houma in Terrebonne parish creating extensive wind and water damage.
-For this particular disaster, DSC SVDP partnered with Workforce group, Emergent Solutions, Tidal basin and DePaul USA.
-The parishes that DSC and DePaul USA cover are Terrebonne, Lafourche, Iberia, St. martin, and St. Mary.
-The number of DCMs that DSC provides to the DCM program are 19 DCMs.
-Four-teen DCMs from DSC and 5 DCMs from DePaul USA.
-The top five unmet needs are (1) Help repairing damage to the home; (2) Housing issues for owners, renters, homeless; (3) financial issues created by the hurricane; (4) Clothing; (5) Food.
-The total number of open cases is 636 with a value of service provided at $ 1.3 million.
+DSC SVDP partnered with Workforce Group, Emergent Solutions, Tidal Basin and DePaul USA for a Disaster Case Management Program.
+The parishes that DSC and DePaul USA covered were Terrebonne, Lafourche, Iberia, St. Martin, and St. Mary.
+DSC hired and trained 14 DCMs.
+Our partner, DePaul USA, hired 5 DCMs who attended training with DSC.
+The top five unmet needs were (1) help repairing damage to the home; (2) housing issues for owners, renters, and homeless survivors; (3) financial issues created by the hurricane; (4) clothing; and (5) food.
+DSC served 636 households and provided over $1.3 million dollars to Hurricane Ida survivors through viable referrals and resources.

 Households: 665; Value of Services: $1,343,660.92